readium/awesome-readium/README.md

 ## Mobile Test Apps

-The open-source test application for the Readium Mobile Android toolkit.
+These are Readium Mobile *test apps* intended to demonstrate Readium Mobile technology.
+Both apps are available on beta channels and are not targeting end-users; both are under active development and evolve continuously.
 These apps are LCP compliant, but in "test" mode only.

-* [R2 Reader (Android)](https://play.google.com/apps/testing/org.readium.r2reader) -  ebook / comics reader written in Kotlin.
+* [R2 Reader (Android)](https://play.google.com/apps/testing/org.readium.r2reader) -  ebook, audiobook, comics and PDF reader written in Kotlin.
 [Participate on Github](https://github.com/readium/r2-testapp-kotlin).
-* [R2 Reader (iOS)](https://testflight.apple.com/join/lYEMEfBr) - ebook / PDF reader written in Swift.
+* [R2 Reader (iOS)](https://testflight.apple.com/join/lYEMEfBr) - ebook, audiobook, comics and PDF reader written in Swift.
 [Participate on Github](https://github.com/readium/r2-testapp-swift).

 ## Publication Servers